Nacton: Governance

 An electoral ward in the same name exists.
-This ward stretches north east to Waldringfield and at the 2011 census had a population of 4,602.
+This ward stretches northeast to Waldringfield, and at the 2011 census, it had a population of 4,602.

 Orwell Park Observatory

-An observatory, which had been commissioned at Orwell Park by Colonel George Tomline (1813-1889) has been in use as the base of the Orwell Astronomical Society, Ipswich (OASI) from the 1960s.
+An observatory, which had been commissioned at Orwell Park by Colonel George Tomline (1813-1889), has been in use as the base of the Orwell Astronomical Society, Ipswich (OASI), since the 1960s.

 In popular culture

 Nacton's name was used as a word coined by Douglas Adams to describe the letter 'N' when inserted between two other words as an abbreviation for 'and', as in rock 'n' roll and fish 'n' chips.